Gelbpunkt/IdleRPG/README.md

 The master branch is always the *latest stable* version.
 For development versions, check other branches please.

+It is currently published as "All rights reserved", but we are working on a better licensing to give users more freedoms.

 ## Current goals

 1. Work on a total rewrite for v3.4